Financial support available

 If you do have capital, some of its value may be ignored when working out how much income you get from it.

-If you have savings and capital that are more than the limit of £23,250 you will not get any financial support towards your social care costs from the council and you will normally be expected to pay for your own care in full.
+If you have savings and capital that are more than the limit of £23,250 you will not receive any financial support towards your social care costs from the council and you will normally be expected to pay for your own care in full.
 If you are paying for the full cost of the services you receive to live independently at home or in a care home, you are known as a self-funder.

 How much you pay towards your care costs depends on whether you are getting care and support in a care home or your own home.